-- 1. Understand the basic concepts of Design Thinking and develop Self Awareness. - 2.
-Empathize, get sensitized and identify the problems. - 3.
-Apply wild ideas, defer judgement and build on ideas of others. - 4.
-Transform innovative ideas into tangible prototypes. - 5.
-Understand, implement, and integrate Design Thinking principles into both personal and professional life.
+- 1. To understand the basic concepts of Design Thinking and develop Self Awareness. - 2.
+To empathize, get sensitized and identify the problems. - 3.
+To encourage wild ideas, defer judgement and build on ideas of others. - 4.
+To translate an innovative idea into a prototype. - 5.
+To understand, implement, and apply the Design Thinking Principles in Personal and Professional Life.